plasmicapp/plasmic/README.md

 # Contributing

-This repo contains the code for all Plasmic core code component packages (`plasmicpkgs`), client libraries, and examples.
+This repo contains the code for all Plasmic component store packages (`plasmicpkgs`), client libraries/SDKs, and examples.

+# Contributing to component store packages (`plasmicpkgs`)

+These are the code component registrations that are available in Plasmic's central component store.

+See the contributor instructions in [plasmicpkgs/README](plasmicpkgs/README).

+# Contributing to client libraries/SDKs (`packages`)

 We use `lerna` to help us manage dependencies between the `@plasmicapp/loader-*` packages, (though we may pull in more packages to be managed by lerna, right now those are the ones with tight dependencies on each other).